-Filtering Input Noise for D2-250-1, D2-260 and D2-262 CPUs
+Filtering Input Noise for the DL250-1 and DL260 CPUs Only

-Add the following logic to filter and smooth analog input noise in D2-250-1, D2-260 and D2-262 CPUs.
+Add the following logic to filter and smooth analog input noise in DL250-1 and DL260 CPUs.
 This is especially useful when using PID loops.
 Noise can be generated by the field device and or induced by field wiring.

-In the following example, the analog value in BCD is first converted to a binary number.
+The analog value in BCD is first converted to a binary number because there is not a BCD-to-real conversion instruction.
 Memory location V1400 is the designated work space in this example.
 The MULR instruction is the filter factor, which can be from 0.1-0.9.
 The example uses 0.2.
 A smaller filter factor increases filtering.
 A higher precision value can be used, but it is not generally needed.
 The filtered value is then converted back to binary and then to BCD.
 The filtered value is stored in location V1402 for use in your application or PID loop.